ChantellZibi/Data-Analysis-Portfolio/README.md

 **Code:** [Data Cleaning Project Queries: Maji Ndogo](https://github.com/ChantellZibi/Portfolio-Projects/blob/main/Data%20Cleaning.sql)

-**Description:** The database contains a water source table, a 'visits' table to record all the trips made to different water sources, the water quality table to find records   where the subjective quality score is within a certain range and the visit count is above a certain threshold and an employee table which has info on all of our workers, but then the email addresses have not been added.
+**Description:** The database contains a water source table, a visits table to record all the trips made to different water sources, the water quality table to find records   where the subjective quality score is within a certain range and the visit count is above a certain threshold and an employee table which has info on all of our workers, but then the email addresses have not been added.

 **Skills:** Joins,CTE's, Windows Functions, Aggregate Functions, Creating Views